kamronb/food_safety_manager/README.md

 9. Add option to change styles of map based on 3 options

+10. Notifies of when monthly reports are due

+11. Show's Establishment's inspected and gives printout and status

 ## Long-term Goals
 1. Develop Android Mobile Appp

 2. Develop iOS Mobile App